xorandd/ZeroScan/README.md

 ## 📝 Notes
 - Scans only TCP ports, no UDP
 - Made specifically for linux (POSIX API)
-- Default number of threads is set to 200, however if you wish to change use `--threads` option or run scan with -t NUM, --threads NUM flag
+- Default number of threads is set to 200, however if you wish to change use `--threads`/`-t` option
 - It is recommended to use `--retries` option during default scanning (without `--long` option) to reduce chance of failed ports.
 Default scanning scans only 1 time, it may skip some ports.
 Scanning with `--long NUM` increases reliability